Best Stuffed Crabs Recipe, with a Filipino 'Twang'

-This is another recipe I cannot personally taste and give you a verdict, as its crab, yep I am not a great lover of that the same as fish.
+Stuffed Crabs Filipino Style: This is another recipe I cannot personally taste and give you a verdict, as it’s crab, yep I am not a great lover of this, just the same as fish.
+I hate myself for this fact!!!

-Anyways enough about me – to the recipe.
+Anyway enough about me – to the Stuffed Crabs Filipino Style recipe.

-This is enough for 4 people, and is sort of in-between a beginning and big stuff dish.
+This is enough for 4 people and is sort of in between a starter and main course dish.
 You’ll need:

-- 4 small stone crabs, or a similar crab (but stone are by far best) 2;
+- 4 small mud crabs, or a similar crab (but stone are by far best) 2;

 - 6 finely chopped garlic cloves;